KMukuch/ctuix/README.md

 # Navigation

-CTUIX uses a simple set of keyboard controls for navigation and interaction:
+CTUIX uses a simple set of keyboard controls for navigation and interaction.
+The navigation is **case sensetive**:

 - `Tab` Move focus to the next focusable element (buttons, entries, selection boxes, panels)